Fernando and Nefty Sallaberry: XCHANGE

 In 1987, four of the original five Menudo members, Carlos Melendez, Ricky Melendez, Nefty Sallaberry and Fernando Sallaberry reunited on a project they called: XCHANGE.
 There was some publicity, and they recorded a few demos (EPs), but were not offered a recording contract.
 They soon disbanded.

 In pop culture

-Fernando and Nefty are played by Guisseppe Miguel Agrelot and by Fabricio Andres Broda Braida, respectively, in the 2020 Amazon Prime Video series based on Menudo, "Subete A Mi Moto".
+Fernando and Nefty are played by Giuseppe Miguel Agrelot and by Fabricio Andres Broda Braida, respectively, in the 2020 Amazon Prime Video series based on Menudo, "Subete A Mi Moto".